Chinese Journal of Organic Chemistry ›› 2026, Vol. 46 ›› Issue (4): 1481-1495.DOI: 10.6023/cjoc202512018 Previous Articles Next Articles

 • Supported by:

 The synergistic merger of photoredox catalysis with first-row transition metal catalysis has enabled a powerful development for sustainable asymmetric synthesis.
 Among these, the combination of photoredox catalysts with chromium complexes—an abundant metal with rich one- and two-electron redox chemistry—has unlocked novel reactivity manifolds and stereocontrol strategies.
-This review examines the recent advances in enantioselective transformations enabled by synergistic photocatalytic/chromium catalysis.
-We analyzed the unique catalyst roles, synergistic mechanisms, and activation modes, covering key transformations such as enantioselective radical addition, C-H functionalization, cross-coupling, and multicomponent reactions.
-Allylic, propargylic and alkylic radical involved transformations that are enabled by the dual photoredox/chromium catalysis were discussed respectively.
-The evolution of this field is summarized, highlighting strategies to broaden substrate scope and develop novel pathways for accessing diverse structures.
-The review concludes by highlighting current challenges and future opportunities for this rapidly evolving field, emphasizing its potential for more sustainable pharmaceutical and agrochemical manufacturing.
+Rrecent advances in enantioselective transformations enabled by synergistic photocatalytic/chromium catalysis are examined.
+The unique catalyst roles, synergistic mechanisms, and activation modes are analyzed, with key transformations covered including enantioselective radical addition, C—H functionalization, cross-coupling, and multicomponent reactions.
+Allylic, propargylic and alkylic radical involved transformations enabled by the dual photoredox/chromium catalysis are discussed respectively.
+The development of this field is summarized, with emphasis on strategies aimed at expanding the substrate scope and establishing novel synthetic routes toward structurally diverse compounds.
+The review concludes with a highlight of current challenges and future opportunities for this rapidly developing field, emphasizing its potential for more sustainable pharmaceutical and agrochemical manufacturing.

-Key words: visible light, chromium, enantioselective, asymmetric, photoredox, metallophotoredox, radical
+Key words: visible light, chromium, enantioselective, asymmetry, photoredox, metallophotoredox, radical